To make your October a bit more thrilling, we’ve curated a list of the most haunted places in Nottinghamshire.

 City of Caves | Visit Nottinghamshire

-What could be more intriguing than something that is hidden away and yet, lies right beneath the surface?
-The City of Caves is situated right beneath the streets of Nottingham’s city centre and is part of a maze of over 800 original sandstone caves.
-These man-made caves date back to the dark ages and, over the years, have been used as a tannery, public house cellars, and as an air raid shelter during the world wars.
+What could be more intriguing than exploring something hidden in plain sight?
+The City of Caves is part of a vast maze of sandstone caverns lying just beneath the streets of Nottingham's city centre.
+These man-made caves date back to the dark ages and, over the years, have been used as a tannery, public house cellars and air raid shelters during the world wars.

-Take a tour of the caves to explore all that lies beneath the city and learn more about the history and events that happened inside the medieval underground dwellings.
+Take a tour of the caves to uncover the history of these medieval underground dwellings.
 You might even be lucky enough to pay a little visit to the cave cell where the one and only outlaw, Robin Hood, is said to have been imprisoned.
-But beware, visitors have reported hearing echoes from the troubled past while exploring underground.
+But beware, visitors have reported hearing eerie echoes from Nottingham’s troubled past while exploring the depths below…

 3. Newstead Abbey